ads-veltium/v-f-b-e-7/SDK/esp-idf/components/esptool_py/esptool/README.md

 This command does not require a serial connection.

 `elf2image` also accepts the [Flash Modes](#flash-modes) arguments `--flash_freq` and `--flash_mode`, which can be used to set the default values in the image header.
 This is important when generating any image which will be booted directly by the chip.
-These values can also be overwritten via the `write_flash` command, see the [write_flash command](#write-binary-data-to-flash-write_flash) for details.
+These values can also be overwritten via the `write_flash` command, see the [write_flash command](#Writing-binaries-to-flash) for details.

-By default, `elf2image` uses the sections in the ELF file to generate each segment in the binary executable.
-To use segments (PHDRs) instead, pass the `--use_segments` option.

 #### elf2image for ESP8266